 Atmospheric mineral dust strongly impacts the climate system by changing radiative forcing and albedo, acting as cloud condensation nuclei and fertilizing the oceans.
-These effects have considerable uncertainty in climate models, so further research could lead to a better prediction of future climate change.
+These effects have considerable uncertainty in climate models, so further research is needed for better predicting future climate change.
 Not only does dust play an important role in the climate system, it is also strongly affected by anthropogenic activities.
-Both deforestation and agriculture increases the area of bare soil that can act as a source of dust storms.
+Both deforestation and agriculture increase the area of bare soil that can act as a source of dust storms.
 The physics of dust entrainment, transport and deposition is complex, and model parameters are hard to estimate.
-Observational data therefore provide strong tie points for the model.
-Especially records from the past give reveals dust deposition under different climates.
+Observational data therefore provide strong tie points for models.
+Especially records from the past reveal dust deposition under different climates.

-The central parts of the ice sheets at Greenland and Antarctica are unique among paleo dust records, as their sources are located thousands of kilometers away.
-They therefore contain information about a many thousand kilometer long part of the climate system.
+The central parts of the ice sheets of Greenland and Antarctica are unique among paleo dust records, as their sources are located thousands of kilometers away.
+They therefore contain information regarding many thousand kilometer long paths in the climate system.
 Furthermore, ice cores have an exceptionally high temporal resolution and very precise dating.
-The dust record from the last glacial period in the NGRIP ice core has therefore been very valuable for climate models of the glacial.
-However, as temperatures were 15 °C colder than today, and the atmospheric $CO_2$ concentration was less than half of the present values, glacial conditions are not very representative of a future warmer climate.
-In that respect it would be more interesting the study the early Holocene 8,000 years ago and Eemian 120,000 years ago, which were a few degrees warmer than today.
+The dust record from the last glacial period in the Greenlandic NGRIP ice core has therefore been very valuable for climate models of the glacial.
+However, as temperatures were approximately 15 °C colder than today, and the atmospheric CO_2 concentration was less than half of the present value, glacial conditions are not very representative of a future warmer climate.
+In that respect it would be more interesting to study the early Holocene 8,000 years ago and Eemian 120,000 years ago, which were a few degrees warmer than today.
 However, no dust record from interglacial periods in Greenland has been published before.

 In 2015, I got the chance to measure the interglacial dust concentration with an Abakus laser sensor of the RECAP ice core from Renland, east Greenland.
-However, this did not produce the anticipated dust records.
-The Abakus cannot be used to measure absolute dust mass concentration due to its poor assessment of particle size distribution.
-It has to be calibrated to a Coulter Counter.
-The discrepancy between the two instruments was puzzling, as it was not there for standard polystyrene.
-Through a strong collaborative effort with my coauthors of the manuscript in Chapter 3, we found that the discrepancy was due to the elongated shape of the particles, and that the shape can be determined from the difference between the two instruments.
-This work involved an analytically derived model, Single Particle Extinction and Scattering Instrument measurements of particle shape, numerical Amsterdom Discrete Dipole Approximation simulations and together with the Abakus and Coulter Counter measurements.
+However, this did not produce the anticipated dust records, as Abakus measurements deviate from the more accurate Coulter Counter measurements.
+The discrepancy between the two instruments was puzzling, as the Abakus yielded correct diameters for standard polystyrene spheres.
+Through a strong collaborative effort with the manuscript coauthors in Chapter 3, we found that the discrepancy was due to the elongated shape of the particles, and that the shape can be determined from the difference between the two instruments.
+This work involved an analytically derived model, Single Particle Extinction and Scattering Instrument measurements of particle shape, numerical Amsterdom Discrete Dipole Approximation simulations together with the Abakus and Coulter Counter measurements.
+As a result, the Abakus could be calibrated accurately to the Coulter Counter.

 Even before the issue of poor size distributions was solved, it became clear that the RECAP interglacial dust had a local origin, and could therefore not be used as large scale climate proxy.
-This was evident from the very large 20 $\mu$ m mode of the particle size distribution measured by Coulter Counter and geochemical analysis, and supported by satellite images showing large dust storms rising less than 50 km from Renland.
-It turned out that the large particles disappeared during the glacial, since the sources were covered by ice.
+This was evident from the very large 20 μ m mode of the particle size distribution measured by Coulter Counter, microscope images and geochemical compostion, and supported by satellite images showing large dust storms rising less than 50 km from Renland.
+It turned out that the large particles mostly disappeared during the glacial, since the sources were covered by ice.
 The record could therefore be used as a proxy for ice sheet extent in the Scoresby Sund area around Renland.
 This is discussed in the manuscript of Chapter 4.